Table of Contents

 Section 2

-The Board shall conduct a general review of these Bylaws every year.
+The Board shall conduct a general review of these Bylaws every year, typically in the fall semester and/or the final meeting of the spring semester.

 Section 3